 The role you get depends on demand.

 Yes!
-It just needs to be 2 pages, with 2 roles.
+It just needs to be around 2 pages, preferably 2 roles.
 The work must be your own, which you hold the rights to.

 What is the cancellation policy?